noiz-x/cot-analysis/README.md

 ## Usage

-To fetch and parse data into CSV:
+To fetch and parse the latest COT data into a CSV file:
 ```bash
 python data.py <output_csv>
 ```

-To generate signals from your COT data:
+To generate trading bias from your cleaned COT CSV data:
 ```bash
 python main.py <input_csv>
 ```

 ## Contributing

-See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on reporting issues, submitting feature requests, or contributing code.
+Contributions are welcome!
+Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on reporting issues, submitting feature requests, or contributing improvements.

 ## License